skip to Main Content

 Bill Sheffield, Director of Production / Stage Manager

-Bill Sheffield’s long tenure with Ballet Austin extends back to the 1980s when he served as the first director of production for the organization.
-In 1990 Sheffield became the full time Production Manager of the historic Paramount Theatre.
-Sheffield rejoined the company as production stage manager in 2002 and added the duties as director of production in 2006.
-An Austin native, Sheffield also produced some of the summer musicals at Zilker Park, including the hits Seven Brides for Seven Brothers, Annie Get Your Gun, Into the Woods, and the award-winners Crazy for You and Big River.
-Sheffield formerly worked with the Austin Musical Theater, where he was stage manager for many of their productions.
-He has worked with many Austin arts groups, serving as stage manager, lighting designer or master electrician.
-Some of these groups include Austin Opera, Bruce Wood Dance, Dance Salad, Conspirare, Roy Lozano Ballet Folklorico, Zilker Theatre Productions, Austin Shakespeare Festival, Slavin-Nadal Dance, Austin Dance Ensemble, Austin Repertory Theatre, and Tapestry.
-More recently, Sheffield help found the Production Managers Affinity Group with Dance USA serving as its chair for two years.
+Bill Sheffield’s long tenure with Ballet Austin extends back to the 1980s when he served as the first Director of Production for the organization.
+In 1990, Sheffield became the full-time Production Manager of the historic Paramount Theatre.
+Sheffield rejoined the company as Production Stage Manager in 2002 and added the duties as Director of Production in 2006.
+An Austin native, Sheffield produced some of the summer musicals at Zilker Park, including the hits Seven Brides for Seven Brothers, Annie Get Your Gun, Into the Woods, and the award-winners Crazy for You and Big River.
+Sheffield formerly worked with the Austin Musical Theater, where he was Stage Manager for many of their productions.
+He has worked with many Austin arts groups, serving as Stage Manager, Lighting Designer, or Master Electrician.
+Some of these groups include: Austin Opera, Bruce Wood Dance, Dance Salad, Conspirare, Roy Lozano Ballet Folklorico, Zilker Theatre Productions, Austin Shakespeare Festival, Slavin-Nadal Dance, Austin Dance Ensemble, Austin Repertory Theatre, and Tapestry.
+More recently, Sheffield help found the Production Managers Affinity Group with Dance USA, serving as its chair for two years.

 Alexey Korygin, Wardrobe Master

 Alexey Korygin was born in Donetsk City, Ukraine.
-He earned a master’s degree in Fine Arts from the Kiev State Ballet School of the Ukraine, and following his graduation in 1984, he danced with Donetsk State Academic Opera and Ballet Theater as a soloist and toured extensively throughout the USSR, Europe and United States.
+He earned a Master of Fine Arts degree from the Kiev State Ballet School of the Ukraine, and following his graduation in 1984, he danced with Donetsk State Academic Opera and Ballet Theater as a soloist and toured extensively throughout the USSR, Europe, and United States.

-In 1996, Ballet Austin unveiled a new production of The Nutcracker with costumes designed by Tommy Bourgeois; Korygin masterfully constructed and 40 of the new costumes, while also building all of the costumes for Not Afraid of the Dark-The Show that Glows!® in 2001.
-Additionally, Korygin has served as resident costume designer and co-designer for Ballet Austin’s New American Talent/Dance competition and has designed and co-designed costumes for 32 full-length and one-act ballets, while supervising costume construction and wardrobe operations for more than 100 Ballet Austin productions.
+In 1996, Ballet Austin unveiled a new production of The Nutcracker with costumes designed by Tommy Bourgeois; Korygin masterfully constructed 40 of the new costumes, while also building all of the costumes for Not Afraid of the Dark – The Show That Glows!® in 2001.
+Additionally, Korygin has served as Resident Costume Designer and Co-Designer for Ballet Austin’s New American Talent/Dance competition and has designed and co-designed costumes for 32 full-length and one-act ballets, while supervising costume construction and wardrobe operations for more than 100 Ballet Austin productions.

-Steven Myers joined Ballet Austin in 2010 and works with Ballet Austin’s main company as well as Ballet Austin II and the Butler Fellowship program participants for their performances.
-Myers travels with the Ballet Austin II and the Butler Fellows for numerous educational outreach performances, bringing the arts to area schools.
-In addition, Myers also works with many local performing arts organizations, such as Kathy Dunn Hamrick, Cheryl Chaddick, and SoCo Women’s Chorus and serves as the resident lighting designer for Performa/Dance.
+Steven Myers joined Ballet Austin in 2010 and works with Ballet Austin’s main Company as well as Ballet Austin TWO and the Butler Fellowship program participants for their performances.
+Myers travels with Ballet Austin TWO and the Butler Fellows for numerous educational outreach performances, bringing the arts to area schools.
+In addition, Myers also works with many local performing arts organizations, such as Kathy Dunn Hamrick, Cheryl Chaddick, and SoCo Women’s Chorus, and serves as the Resident Lighting Designer for Performa/Dance.

-Prior to joining Ballet Austin, Myers spent 12 years as the production stage manager for the Aspen Santa Fe Ballet.
+Prior to joining Ballet Austin, Myers spent twelve years as the Production Stage Manager for the Aspen Santa Fe Ballet.
 While in Aspen, he toured the world as well as theaters both big and small.
 Highlights included tours of Israel, Italy, Greece, and France, as well as working with notable choreographers, such as Jorma Elo, Nicolo Fonte, Cayetano Soto, Helen Pickett, Twyla Tharp, David Parsons, Moses Pendleton, and Trey McIntyre.

 Tony Tucci, Lighting Designer

-Residing in Austin, Tony Tucci has been the resident lighting designer for Ballet Austin’s repertory, for more than 25 years and also currently serves as resident lighting designer/director for Ben Stevenson’s Texas Ballet Theater and Bruce Wood Dance.
-Tucci created the lighting designs for Bernstein’s Mass at the Long Center in June 2018.
-In September 2018, Tucci will design a new production of Cinderella, choreographed by Ben Stevenson for the National Ballet of China.
-Tucci has created designs for national and international dance companies: Mejia International Ballet, Washington Ballet, Houston Dance Salad, Pittsburgh Ballet Theatre, Colorado Ballet, Cincinnati Ballet, Cirque Ziva, the Golden Dragon Acrobats, National Ballet of Canada, Royal Danish Ballet, Winnipeg and Swedish Ballets, Hong Kong Ballet, Singapore Dance Theatre, Ballet Contemporaneo de Caracas, Christopher Bruce’s Kingdom- Geneva Ballet, Flemming Flindt’s Caroline Mathilde and Lucifer’s Daughter-Royal Danish Ballet.
-Tucci has designed for musical theater, including Austin productions of Damn Yankees, Carousel, West Side Story, Annie, Gypsy, Jesus Christ Superstar, Music Man, Oklahoma, A Chorus Line, Carousel, and Sound of Music as well as Charles Duggan’s productions of Dames at Sea in San Francisco and at the Goodspeed Opera House.
-For 1996 Summer Olympics, Tucci designed for the Cultural Olympiad, showcasing national and international companies.
+Residing in Austin, Tony Tucci has been the Resident Lighting Designer for Ballet Austin’s repertory for more than 25 years and also currently serves as Resident Lighting Designer/Director for Ben Stevenson’s Texas Ballet Theater and Bruce Wood Dance.
+Tucci created the lighting designs for Bernstein’s Mass at the Long Center for the Performing Arts in June 2018.
+In September 2018, Tucci designed a new production of Cinderella, choreographed by Ben Stevenson for the National Ballet of China.
+Tucci has created designs for national and international dance companies: Mejia International Ballet, Washington Ballet, Houston Dance Salad, Pittsburgh Ballet Theatre, Colorado Ballet, Cincinnati Ballet, Cirque Ziva, the Golden Dragon Acrobats, National Ballet of Canada, Royal Danish Ballet, Winnipeg and Swedish Ballets, Hong Kong Ballet, Singapore Dance Theatre, Ballet Contemporaneo de Caracas, Christopher Bruce’s Kingdom- Geneva Ballet, Flemming Flindt’s Caroline Mathilde, and Lucifer’s Daughter-Royal Danish Ballet.
+Tucci has designed for musical theater, including Austin productions of Damn Yankees, Carousel, West Side Story, Annie, Gypsy, Jesus Christ Superstar, The Music Man, Oklahoma, A Chorus Line, and The Sound of Music, as well as Charles Duggan’s productions of Dames at Sea in San Francisco and at the Goodspeed Opera House.
+For the 1996 Summer Olympics, Tucci designed for the Cultural Olympiad, showcasing national and international companies.
 He is the recipient of two Iden Payne Awards and Critics Table awards for lighting in Austin.

 Brad Wilson, Associate Production Manager

 Brad has worked on Austin’s smallest and largest stages, having been involved in the city’s theater scene in one capacity or another since the early 1990s.
-From acting in and writing plays to designing lights to building opera scenery, he’s tried almost every aspect of live theater.
-Except directing and wardrobe, both of which scare him a little.
-He first worked as a stagehand for Ballet Austin in 2005 and joined the production staff in 2015.
+From acting in and writing plays to designing lights to building opera scenery, he’s tried almost every aspect of live theater except directing and wardrobe, both of which scare him a little.
+He first work as a stagehand for Ballet Austin was in 2005, and he joined the production staff in 2015.
 Longtime fans of Ballet Austin might recognize him as the magical bed at the end of The Nutcracker, a role he’s pretty sure he played longer than any other stagehand in the history of the old set.
-During his career he also earned a Bachelor’s degree in Labor History from the National Labor College and a Master’s in Creative Writing from St. Edwards University.
-But neither of those paths could keep him away from the stage for very long.
-As the Associate Production manager he spends most of his time adding to and managing the company’s performance video archives, maintaining the rehearsal studios, and building the occasional piece of scenery.
+During his career, he also earned a Bachelor’s degree in Labor History from the National Labor College and a Master’s degree in Creative Writing from St. Edwards University, but neither of those paths could keep him away from the stage for very long.
+As the Associate Production Manager, he spends most of his time adding to and managing the Company’s performance video archives, maintaining the rehearsal studios, and building the occasional piece of scenery.

-Miriam Jurgensen, Ballet Austin II Head of Wardrobe
+Miriam Jurgensen, Ballet Austin TWO Head of Wardrobe

-Miriam Jurgensen is a native Austinite with a B.A. in Theater Arts Technology and a B.A. in Graphic Design from St. Edward’s University.
-She has an M.F.A. in Costume Technology from the University of Illinois at Urbana-Champaign.
+Miriam Jurgensen is a native Austinite with a Bachelor of Arts degree in Theater Arts Technology and a Bachelor of Arts degree in Graphic Design from St. Edward’s University.
+She has an Master of Fine Arts degree in Costume Technology from the University of Illinois at Urbana-Champaign.
 She also completed the Costume Intensive Course at the Northern College of Costume in York, England.
 She has spent her career thus far working in theater, dance, film, and television as a stitcher, draper, crafts person, dresser, and costume shop manager.
-Most recently, Miriam was a draper for the Krannert Center for the Performing Arts in Urbana, IL and Hope Summer Repertory Theatre in Holland, MI as well as the costume shop manager for the Summer Repertory Theatre Festival in Santa Rosa, CA. She was previously a stitcher and dresser for Ballet Austin from 2013-2016.
-She has been the head of wardrobe for BA II and the company shoe manager since 2019.
+Most recently, Miriam was a draper for the Krannert Center for the Performing Arts in Urbana, IL and Hope Summer Repertory Theatre in Holland, MI as well as the Costume Shop Manager for the Summer Repertory Theatre Festival in Santa Rosa, California.
+She was previously a stitcher and dresser for Ballet Austin from 2013-2016.
+She has been the Head of Wardrobe for Ballet Austin TWO and the Company shoe manager since 2019.

 ACCOMPANISTS